theparanoids/yfuzz/images/scripts/README.md

 ### Environment Variables

 Variables needed by the script:
-* `YFUZZ_PROJECT`: Name of the YFuzz Project
+* `YFUZZ_PROJECT`: Name of the yFuzz Project.
-* `YFUZZ_TARGET`: Name of the target within the YFuzz project
+* `YFUZZ_TARGET`: Name of the target within the yFuzz project.
 * `FUZZER_COMMAND`: Command to run the fuzzer.

 Optional variables:
 * `SEED_CORPUS_DIR`: Path to a folder of seed inputs to be copied to the corpus.

-YFuzz will set the following environment variables for use by the fuzzer:
+yFuzz will set the following environment variables for use by the fuzzer:
 * `CORPUS_DIR`: Path to a directory for corpus files to be shared between pods.
 * `CRASH_FILE`: Location to write a file with information about a crash, when one is found.